 Citalopram hydrobromide is a selective serotonin reuptake inhibitor.
-The primary FDA-approved clinical use for citalopram hydrobromide is for the treatment of depression in adults:
+The only FDA-approved clinical use for citalopram hydrobromide is for the treatment of depression in adults (18 years or older):

-FDA has not approved citalopram hydrobromide for the above uses.
-Advantages and disadvantages of using this drug in the non-FDA approved conditions are based on the patient's condition and physician’s judgment.
+The advantages and disadvantages of using this drug in the non-FDA approved conditions have their basis on the patient's condition and the clinician's judgment.

-Citalopram hydrobromide acts as an antidepressant by potentiating the serotonergic activity in the central nervous system (CNS).
-Multiple studies in the past confirmed that citalopram hydrobromide is a selective serotonin reuptake inhibitor (SSRI) and that it does not have any effect on norepinephrine or dopamine reuptake.
-It has a low affinity for muscarinic acetylcholine receptors, but no significant effect on alpha- or beta-adrenergic receptors or dopamine-1, dopamine-2, histamine, 5HT1A, 5HT1B, gamma-aminobutyric acid, opioid, or benzodiazepine receptors.
+Citalopram hydrobromide acts as an antidepressant by potentiating serotonergic activity in the central nervous system (CNS).
+Multiple studies confirmed that citalopram hydrobromide is a selective serotonin reuptake inhibitor (SSRI) and that it has minimal effects on norepinephrine (NE) and dopamine (DA) neuronal reuptake.
+It has a low affinity for muscarinic acetylcholine receptors, mild antagonist actions at histamine (H1), but no significant effect on alpha- or beta-adrenergic receptors or dopamine-1, dopamine-2, gamma-aminobutyric acid, opioid, or benzodiazepine receptors.

 The oral route for adults younger than 60 years:

 A rare adverse effect is hyponatremia resulting from SIADH (syndrome of inappropriate antidiuretic hormone secretion).
 Citalopram has shown to induce hyponatremia in case reports involving elderly patients.
 In addition to advanced age, other factors such as female gender, concurrent diuretic use, low body weight, and recent pneumonia may increase the likelihood of hyponatremia.

 There are suggestions that there is a direct correlation between dose and symptom severity for the following adverse effects: impotence, fatigue, somnolence, insomnia, sweating, and yawning.